 Stacey Hawk is a Founding Director of D.A.W.G.
 (Dog Advisory Work Group) and Safe Humane Chicago.
 She is known in the Chicago area as owner of Hawk City K9 and agility dog training instructor.
 She has been involved with Safe Humane Chicago programming since its inception.
 Because of her specialized day job, Stacey is positioned to promote the Safe Humane mission to thousands of dog guardians in the Chicago area.
 She also co-leads Dog and Handler Team Assessments, which is responsible for selecting Safe Humane Ambassador Dogs, and led the community outreach Kids, Animals and Kindness efforts.
 Stacey received her Bachelor’s Degree in Administration of Justice, Child and Family from Southern Illinois University.
 She is the co-founder and chair of the Wiggly Field Advisory Committee and Director of the Wrightwood Neighborhood Association.
 She serves as a member of the Association of Pet Dog Trainers, the National Association of Canine Scent Work and the National Dock Dogs Association.
 Stacey shares her home with Kira and Journey, two German Shepherds, and her cat Tiva.

-Beverley Petrunich is the owner of Dogone Fun!, a multi-faceted dog care facility that provides day care, training, boarding and a staff of 37 employees.
+Beverley Petrunich serves as the Board’s Vice-President.
+She co-owns Dogone Fun!, a multi-faceted dog care facility that provides day care, training, boarding and a staff of some 40 employees.
 She also founded and owns Animal Career Academy, a dog-related vocational school.
-She is a regular participant in the Lifetime Bonds program at IYC, Chicago.
-Bev has a M.A. from Indiana University.
+She spent most of her working life as a vice president of human resources for United Insurance and later Equity Residential Properties.
+Then she left the corporate world and opened her own HR consulting business.
+32 years in HR! and an M.A. from Indiana University.

 Jim Rodgers has served as the Treasurer for Safe Humane Chicago since 2011 and has acted as advisor for the organization since its inception.
 Jim has 25 years of experience as a nonprofit executive with training in economics, insurance and taxation and strategy, earning his Bachelor’s Degree in Economics from the University of Alabama and Ph.D. in Economics from the University of Iowa.
 He believes strongly in the impact of Safe Humane programs, from increased arrests and effective prosecutions of crimes against animals, to the transformation of incarcerated teens in their learning to bond with and care for animals.
 Jim shares much of his time with his friend’s dog Cody, though he enjoys the company of many of the Safe Humane Ambassador Dogs.